MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/secret-store-extension.md

       sudo nano /etc/systemd/system/k3s.service
       ```

-   - Edit the server configuration to look like the following example, replacing <SERVICE_ACCOUNT_ISSUER> with the above output from `echo $SERVICE_ACCOUNT_ISSUER`.
+   - Edit the server configuration to look like the following example, replacing <SERVICE_ACCOUNT_ISSUER> with the above output from `echo $SERVICE_ACCOUNT_ISSUER`, remembering to include the trailing forward slash of this URL:

       ```console
       ExecStart=/usr/local/bin/k3s \